George L. San Jose: Early life and education

 San Jose is the son of George D. and Thelma San Jose.
 He was born into a middle-class family in Havana, Cuba.
 His father was a financial auditor for a U.S.-owned electric company, and his mother was a judge's clerk.
 Most of his family was involved in the legal system, particularly his grandfather, who served as one of the five justices that made up the Supreme Court of Cuba.
 He was raised in a household where ethics, morals, and values were strictly enforced.
 This upbringing helped shape the principles that guided San Jose through all of the responsibilities and challenges in his career.
 In 1967, his family migrated to Spain, where they lived until they came to the United States, settling in the New York City's metro area in 1968.

 From an early age, San Jose was fascinated by motorcycles and cars.
 Before he turned thirteen, he purchased a minibike and fully rebuilt it to go as fast as 45 miles per hour.
 By fifteen, he was able to buy his first car, a 1964 mustard color Mustang with a purple hand-painted stripe.
 When San Jose bought it, he had no idea whether he could get it to run since it hadn't started in several years.
 It also had no windows, dashboard, or radio.
-Armed with faith—and perhaps a little naivety—he eventually got it going.
+He eventually got it going.
 This experience helped him in later years as he worked his way through college as a full-time mechanic of old U.S. cars and European sports cars.

-Driven by a desire to serve his newly adopted country, San Jose left high school and enlisted in the United States Air Force just two days after his 17th birthday.
+San Jose left high school and enlisted in the United States Air Force just two days after his 17th birthday.
 While serving, he pursued higher education, attending the University of Texas for a few years before completing his degree in business administration at the Ft.
 Lauderdale Business & Finance College in Ft.
 Lauderdale, Florida.